 dineL.A. returns from July 12 – 26, featuring over 400 high-value, prix fixe options for lunch and dinner.
-Read my recommendations for 10 lunches and 15 dinners, not including Hall of Fame choices like Craft, Fogo de Chao and Lawry’s The Prime Rib, which still warrant consideration.
+Read my recommendations for 10 lunches and 15 dinners, not including Hall of Fame choices like Craft, Fogo de Chao and Lawry’s The Prime Rib, which are still worthwhile.
 You’ve only got 30 possible meals.
-Make your calendar count.
+Make your calendar count with these picks.

 Numbers on the map correspond to listings below and appear in alphabetical order instead of order of preference.

 1. Bistro Jolie ($20)

 Thomas Plejer runs Bistro Jolie and Jayde’s Market at the top of Beverly Glen in Bel-Air.
 Salad Niçoise normally costs $21.
 You’re already getting a dineL.A. discount just with that lunch choice, which teams seared albacore tuna, haricot vert, hard-boiled egg, Niçoise olives, potato, fennel, and sundried tomatoes.
 From there, dessert is simply a bonus.
 I suggest cherry clafoutis with lemon curd, McConnell’s vanilla ice cream, and candied rosemary.

 Must Order Dishes (aka what I’d order): Salad Niçoise • Cherry Clafoutis

 Bruno Morra’s casual Culver City Italian restaurant serves two courses for $15 for dineL.A. lunch.
 For balance’s sake, I suggest starting with Caesar salad.
 Spaghetti with clams, cherry tomatoes, hot pepper, and white wine makes a nice entrée.